stanfordnlp/stanza/_pages/client_properties.md

 ## Commonly-used CoreNLP Client Options

-Using customized `properties` is the most common way that you want to customize your CoreNLP server.
+Using customized `properties` is the most common way to customize your CoreNLP server.
 However, sometimes you may want to have even more control on different aspects of your client-server, such as the port that the client uses to communicate with the server, the output format from the server, or the memory that you want to allocate to your server.

 Here we provide a list of commonly-used arguments that you can initialize your `CoreNLPClient` with, along with their default values and descriptions: